Gut/Brain Communication in Health and Diseases

 Project 2

-Role of microbiome derived-short chain fatty acid and their receptors in diet-induced neuropathies.
+Role of short chain fatty acid in diet-induced neuropathies.

 How gut microbiome can impact the peripheral nerve system and associated diseases such as pain?